zriyansh/awesome-os/README.md

 	<hr>
 	</div>

-## An awesome list that curates the best of all big and small open sourced clones of Linux, Windows and MacOS operating system, their softwares and more.
+## :octocat: An awesome list that curates the best of all big and small open sourced clones of Linux, Windows and MacOS operating system, their softwares and more.
+Feel free to contribute! 🎓

 # WINDOWS OS
 | Nos. | Clone Type |  Description  | Link to Repo | Live Demo | Screenshot Image/GIF |